Underground Mathematics is a new initiative, funded by a grant from the DfE, which aims to enhance advanced post-16 mathematics education.

 Throughout the project we are carefully considering both the learning needs of the students and the associated issues facing the teachers.
 We are working closely with teachers from a range of different schools throughout the development process to gain formative feedback and input.

-MEI are running a series of CPD courses entitled Underground Mathematics: Using the resources effectively in your A-level classroom.
-These courses are designed to maximise the impact of our resources in the classroom, and are free of charge to A-level Mathematics teachers from state-funded schools and colleges.
-The course will be changing name in 2016 with the launch of the Underground Mathematics website.
+MEI are running a series of CPD courses entitled Underground Mathematics: Resources to address the requirements of the new A level.
+These courses are designed to maximise the impact of our resources in the classroom, and are free of charge to A-level Mathematics teachers from state-funded schools and colleges in England.

 More information can be found on the MEI website.